Fluid Intelligence vs Crystallised Intelligence: What

 Stankov's research (date unspecified) links complex tasks to learner performance.
 The study shows tests change how learners think about their work.
 This highlights active intelligence testing, says Stankov.

-These papers offer insights into the intricate workings of fluid intelligence, exploring its impact on brain function, child development, and cognitive abilities.
+These papers explain how fluid intelligence works.
+They explore its impact on brain function, child development, and cognitive abilities.

 These peer-reviewed studies provide richer understanding into the research behind this topic: